infinity-glitch/Movie-search/README.md

 ---

-## 📜 License
-This project is licensed under the MIT License.
-See the [LICENSE](LICENSE) file for details.

----

 ## 💌 Feedback
-If you have any questions or feedback, please open an issue or reach out to me at [your-email@example.com].
+If you have any questions or feedback, please open an issue or reach out to me at [abhishek.tyagi9166@gmail.com].